feron-tech/movement/benchmarking/servers/README.md

 This sub-project contains detailed instructions for loading the necessary server-side components in order to run the various MOVEMENT benchmarking clients.
 Although each server could be loaded and configured to operate in a standalone mode in a typical Linux host, here we propose a method to prepare a single Docker image containing all the components installed and pre-configured.
 This significantly eases the server deployment, as it resorts to the execution of a single container.

+In addition we provide instructions on setting up a Mongo Database in a different container (and running either in the same or in other hosts from the server container) for storing the measurement results.

 #### Contents
 The MOVEMENT server-side container includes:
 * An ```iperf3``` server, and in particular 4 instances running in ports 5201-5204, enabling iperf3 TCP/UDP testing.